Frisbee: History

 Frisbees were invented in the late 1930s by the American inventor Walter Frederick Morrison.
 Morrison and his future wife Lucile had fun tossing a popcorn can lid after a Thanksgiving Day dinner in 1937.
 They soon discovered a market for a light-duty flying disc when they were offered 25 cents for a cake pan that they were tossing back and forth on a beach near Los Angeles.
 In 2007, in an interview in The Virginian-Pilot newspaper, Morrison compared that with the 5 cents it cost back then:

 "That got the wheels turning, because you could buy a cake pan for five cents, and if people on the beach were willing to pay a quarter for it, well—there was a business."

 The Morrisons continued their business until World War II, when Walter served in the Army Air Force flying P-47s, and then was a prisoner of war.
-After the war, Morrison sketched a design for an aerodynamically improved flying disc that he called the Whirlo-Way, after the famous racehorse.
+After the war, Morrison sketched a design for an aerodynamically improved flying disc that he called the Whirlo-Way, after the famous racehorse Whirlaway.
 He and business partner Warren Franscioni began producing the first plastic discs by 1948, after design modifications and experimentation with several prototypes.
 They renamed them the "Flyin-Saucer" in the wake of reported unidentified flying object sightings.